Reporting suspicious transactions to FINTRAC

 1. When must a suspicious transaction be reported?

-STRs are unique under the Canadian anti-money laundering and anti-terrorist financing (AML/ATF) regime as they may also contain transactions that must be submitted to FINTRAC in other types of reports.
+There is no monetary threshold associated with the reporting of a suspicious transaction and under the Canadian anti-money laundering and anti-terrorist financing (AML/ATF) regime they may also contain transactions that must be submitted to FINTRAC in other types of reports.
 For example, if a completed transaction reported in an STR involved the receipt of cash from a client of 10,000 Canadian Dollars (CAD) or more, you would also be required to report this transaction to FINTRAC in a large cash transaction report.

 2. Service provider agreements